 We are currently focused on Additive Manufacturing of Nanocomposites, particularly for Scaffolds for the growth of algae and other biomaterials.

-Biopolymers such as DNA and proteins are proving to be excellent dispersants for single-walled carbon nanotubes and other nanomaterials.
+Biopolymers such as DNA and proteins are e excellent dispersants for single-walled carbon nanotubes and other nanomaterials.
 The use of biopolymers also enables the creation of multi-functional and smart materials.
 For example, we have produced antimicrobial films that combine the antimicrobial properties of lysozyme, a natural antimicrobial enzyme found in tears with the outstanding mechanical properties of SWNTs.
 We have also shown that dsDNA is a powerful dispersant of single-walled carbon nanotubes, and enables liquid crystal phase formation.
-We are currently also exploring the use of cellulose nanocrystals in biosensing applications.